Purpose

 Risks and opportunities

-What are the specific risks and opportunities that affect the organization’s ability to create value over the short, medium and long term, and how is the organization dealing with them?
+What are the specific risks and opportunities that affect the organisation’s ability to create value over the short, medium and long term, and how is the organisation dealing with them?

 Strategy and resource allocation

-Where does the organization want to go and how does it intend to get there?
+Where does the organisation want to go and how does it intend to get there?

 Governance

-How does the organization’s governance structure support its ability to create value in the short, medium and long term?
+How does the organisation’s governance structure support its ability to create value in the short, medium and long term?

 Performance

-To what extent has the organization achieved its strategic objectives for the period and what are its outcomes in terms of effects on the capitals?
+To what extent has the organisation achieved its strategic objectives for the period and what are its outcomes in terms of effects on the capitals?

 Outlook

-What challenges and uncertainties is the organization likely to encounter in pursuing its strategy, and what are the potential implications for its business model and future performance?
+What challenges and uncertainties is the organisation likely to encounter in pursuing its strategy, and what are the potential implications for its business model and future performance?

 Basis of presentation

-How does the organization determine what matters to include in the integrated report and how are such matters quantified or evaluated?
+How does the organisation determine what matters to include in the integrated report and how are such matters quantified or evaluated?